JocaPC/sql-server-rest-api/doc/odata.md

  - $top and $skip that can be used for pagination,
  - $count that enables you to get the total number of entities,
  - $search that search for entities by a keyword.
+ - $expand that enables you to get related entities.

-OData services implemented using Sql Server REST API library provide minimal interface that web clients can use to query data without additional overhead introduced by advanced OData operators (e.g. $extend, all/any), or verbose response format.
+OData services implemented using TSql REST API library provide minimal interface that web clients can use to query data without additional overhead introduced by advanced OData operators (e.g. $extend, all/any), or verbose response format.

 > The goal of this project is not to support all standard OData features.
 Library provides the most important features, and